 If you have the time, there are plenty of walking paths to follow, which will take you to different viewpoints.
 My favourite was to the left of the crowds, where I found these locks hanging solo.

 The Twelve Apostles are one of the iconic Australia attractions that I saw countless times growing up.
 To be able to witness them firsthand felt like an achievement — now I just need to visit Ayers Rock.

 Loch Ard Gorge

 Only a short drive from the Twelve Apostles was the day’s biggest surprise.
 I had never heard of Loch Ard Gorge, but it is a beautiful location.
 Our guide told us the tale of Australia’s most famous shipwreck, which occurred off the coast we were standing on.
-He also mentioned to be wary of the ocean at the gorge, as it is known for its rips.
+He also mentioned being wary of the ocean at the gorge, as it is known for its rips.
 I could see them swirling just off the shore, so it is best to enjoy the scenery from the sand.

 Loch Ard Gorge can also be enjoyed from above, where there is a walking track to take you out to the end.
 Turquoise waters, sand-coloured stone and wildflowers.
 I can only describe this gorge as naturally beautiful.

 From Loch Ard Gorge, our group bade farewell to the Great Ocean Road, as we took an inland highway back to Melbourne.
 We were given the chance to grab a bite to eat in the small township of Colac, which broke up the long journey home.